Child protection is protecting an individual that has been identified as being at risk of harm, abuse, violence, exploitation or neglect.

-If you're concerned about possible child abuse or bad practice within a British Judo club, competition or any other judo environment then you should talk to one of the people below:
+If you’re concerned about possible child abuse or bad practice within a British Judo club, competition or any other judo environment then you should immediately contact: